riboflavin/test-framer-sync/compare/avoma-vs-otter-ai.md

 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Avoma and Otter.ai
 ### Avoma
-- Highly accurate transcriptions, ensures no detail is lost.
-- Excellent AI summaries and highlights make review easy.
-- Speaker separation and labeling is very clear in notes.
-- Workflow integrations streamline follow-ups.
-- No free tier; requires paid plan from the start.
-- Expensive for full features.
-- Complex for new users.
-- Meeting bot sometimes joins late or misses a speaker name.
+* Avoma provides accurate transcription with clear speaker labeling and AI summaries, plus integrations for CRM, calendar and workflow automation.
+The platform requires paid plans starting at $59-79 per user monthly and has no free tier beyond trials.

 ### Otter.ai
-- Easy to use; intuitive interface and live editing of transcripts.
-- Strong free plan with generous transcription limits.
-- Seamless integration with Zoom & calendar for auto-recording meetings.
-- Transcription errors with accents or fast speech.
-- Only supports English.
-- Speaker ID can be hit-or-miss, requiring manual fixes in notes.
+* Otter.ai offers an intuitive interface with live transcript editing and includes a free plan with generous limits, plus Zoom and calendar integrations for automatic recording.
+The service struggles with accented speech, only supports English, and sometimes requires manual fixes for speaker identification.
 ## Comparison table
-Some people or companies might prefer Avoma for its integrations with tools like HubSpot and Notion, as well as its automation engine.
-However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

-On the other hand, Otter.ai's free plan and ease of use could appeal to individuals or organizations looking for a straightforward solution.
-Yet, users may find limitations in both tools when it comes to integrating with a variety of platforms and maximizing meeting efficiency.
+Avoma makes sense for sales teams and companies who need their meeting notes to flow into HubSpot and other business tools.
+The automation features and business integrations help teams stay organized, though the learning curve and lack of a free plan might put off smaller organizations or individuals.

+Otter works well for students, freelancers, and small teams who just need simple meeting transcripts and basic sharing features.
+The free plan and ease of use make it accessible to anyone, but the limited integrations and lack of automation mean users still need to do most of the work manually.
 | Feature                           | Avoma               | Otter.ai           |
 |-----------------------------------|---------------------|--------------------|
 | Trial/Free Plan                   | ❌ Trial only       | ✅ Free plan       |